astridlyre/full-stack-open/part2/phonebook/README.md

 #### 2.11

 Added JSON-server and axios to project, created db.json.
 Made it so you can add and delete contacts in addition to just getting them from the server on load.

+#### 2.15 - 2:17

+Phone numbers can be saved on backend.
+The backend services are extracted to their own component in the Services folder.
+Users can delete entries, after confirming their action with window.confirm method.